LionelDraghi/bbt/README.md

 To run a scenario : `bbt my_scenario.md`
 Or to run all the md files in the *tests* tree `bbt -r tests`

-bbt as no dependencies on external lib or tools (diff, for example), to ensure that it can be run on all platforms without further complications.
+bbt as no dependencies on external lib or tools (diff, for example), to ensure that it can be run on most platforms.

 ### Test Results are immediately publishable